Timmins Christmas Bird Count

 Meeting time/Location:

 Sat.
-23 Dec 2023, 7:30am to 8am: Distribution of routes- Mikes Restaurant (355 Algonquin Blvd..
-E, Timmins) You are all welcome to come inside and join us for breakfast and/or coffee, or just come in to see the map, pick a route, and grab the data sheets and winter checklists!
+20 Dec 2025, 7:00am to 7:30am: Distribution of routes- Mikes Restaurant (355 Algonquin Blvd..
+E, Timmins) You are all welcome to come inside and join some of the participants for breakfast and/or coffee, or just come in to see the map, pick a route, and grab the data sheets and winter checklists!
 All are welcome to join us at Mikes whether they are doing the Feeder Watch or the Field Count.

-Mid-day meetup: 12:30pm/1pm: We will meet again between 12:30 and 1pm at Tim Horton's (400 Algonquin Blvd E) to pick up the morning sheets for those who are done and to distribute the afternoon routes for those who wish to continue counting or those who can only join us in the afternoon.
+Optional: Mid-day meetup: 12:30pm/1pm: We will meet again between 12h30pm and 1pm at Tim Horton's (400 Algonquin Blvd E) to pick up the morning data sheets, and to distribute the afternoon routes for those who wish to continue and help us cover the routes that still need covering.

 • ARE YOU NEW TO THE CHRISTMAS BIRD COUNT?
-Sign up for the guided Christmas Bird Count route by contacting timminsbirds@gmail.com or or let us know on Sat morning if you'd like to be paired with an experienced participant.
+Sign up for a guided Christmas Bird Count route by contacting timminsbirds@gmail.com or let us know on Sat morning if you'd like to be paired with an experienced participant.

 • FEEDER COUNT PARTICIPANTS